marcusdipaula/dsa-credit-analysis/README.md

 <img src="Plots/BoxPlot_04.png" />

-## Some analysis on feature selection, correlations and ROC curve of the first model
+## Some analysis on feature selection, correlations and ROC curve of a first and second models

 <img src="Plots/Predictors_ranking.png" />